-Anmon Falls is one of the places in the Shirakami Sanchi that is accessible by public transportation.
+Anmon Falls is one of the places in the Shirakami Sanchi park that is accessible by public transportation.

-From the Hirosaki Station, take a Konan bus bound for Tsugaru-Toge stopping at Aqua Green Village Anmon.
+From Hirosaki Station, take a Konan bus bound for Tsugaru-Toge stopping at Aqua Green Village Anmon.
 The journey takes around 90 minutes.

 From Aqua Green Village Anmon, you can hike to Anmon Falls in roughly one hour to the first of the three falls.
 The steep climb up mostly stairs takes 30 minutes.
-You should allow at least 3 hours for the round trip trek from the trailhead at Aqua Green Village Anmon.
+You should allow at least three hours for the round trip trek from the trailhead at Aqua Green Village Anmon.

 The trail to Anmon Falls is closed from late November to late April.

-The three falls of Anmon-no-taki are named by number.
+The three falls of Anmon Falls are named by number.
 Ichi-no-taki, the first of the falls, is the furthest away, with the highest elevation and the longest, at 42 meters.
 Ni-no-taki, the second of the falls, is 37 meters, and San-no-taki, or the third of the falls, is 26 meters tall.

 The hike up to San-no-taki can take one hour, more or less, where you can expect to cross the river several times over picturesque bridges.
 Enjoy the fresh air and natural surroundings.